jswny/hpd-server/README.md

     * Install dependencies with `mix deps.get`
     * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
     * Start Phoenix endpoint with `mix phoenix.server`

 Now the server should be running on [`localhost:4000`](http://localhost:4000).

+## Testing & Documentation

+### Tests
+The tests are written using the default Elixir testing framework called [ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html).
+ExUnit has solid [integration with Phoenix](https://hexdocs.pm/phoenix/testing.html#content) as well as many helpful tools for [testing](https://hexdocs.pm/plug/Plug.Test.html) [Plug](https://github.com/elixir-plug/plug), an Elixir standard web connection implementation which handles the interface for a request to the server.

+To run the tests, you can run `mix test`.
+If you want to see which tests are running instead of just which tests are failing (which none should be), you can run `mix test --trace`.

+## Documentation
+Documentation is written inline primarily using `@doc` and `@moduledoc` module attributes.
+You can read more about Elixir documentation [here](https://hexdocs.pm/elixir/writing-documentation.html#content).
+To generate the documentation for HPD Server locally, run `mix docs`.
+Then, the documentation will be generated into the `/doc` folder, which you can view with your browser.

+There is not much documentation required because this is a web application, however modules like the `Hpd.Import` module for importing CSV data into the database are well documented.

 ## API